Ted Briggs: Sinking of Hood

 The three were the only survivors of the sinking; 1,415 were confirmed lost.
-In both publications and recorded interviews, he refers to the sacrifice made by the squadron's navigating officer Commander John Warrand, who stood aside and allowed him to exit the compass platform first.
-Briggs also confirms that the squadron commanding officer, Vice Admiral Lancelot Holland, was last seen still sitting in his admiral's chair, in utter dejection.
-He was making no attempt to escape the ship as she sank.
+In both publications and recorded interviews, Briggs refers to the sacrifice made by the squadron's navigating officer, Commander John Warrand, who stood aside and allowed him to exit the compass platform first.
+Briggs also confirms that the squadron commanding officer, Vice Admiral Lancelot Holland, was last seen still sitting utterly dejected in his admiral's chair, making no attempt to escape.